genomicsclass/leanpub/manuscript/crossvalidation.md

 ![Misclassification error versus number of neighbors when we use five dimensions instead of 2.](images/R/crossvalidation-tmp-misclassification_error2-1.png)

-Important note: We applied `cmdscale` to the entire dataset to create a smaller one for illustration purposes.
-However, in a real machine learning application all transformations of the data must be applied separately on the test and training dataset.
+Important note: we applied `cmdscale` to the entire dataset to create a smaller one for illustration purposes.
+However, in a real machine learning application, all transformations of the data must be applied separately on the test and training dataset.